 Mosquitos lay eggs in standing water and need only a small nook or corner to lay their eggs.
 If the standing water persists, there is potential for generations of mosquitoes to breed in the same spot.

-Diligent removal of standing water is the key:
+Diligent removal of standing water is the key to preventing mosquitoes:

 - At least twice per week, drain standing water from items like pool covers, saucers under flower pots, garbage cans, recycling bins, etc. Check areas that you don’t go in often, like in bushes or under decks.